 Benjamin Castillo is a shareholder at the law firm of O’Hanlon, Demerath and Castillo, where he focuses on representing school districts.
 He received his BA in Government from The University of Texas at Austin and his JD from South Texas College of Law Houston.
 Before attending law school, Mr. Castillo taught History and Government at Weslaco ISD.

 Mr. Castillo has a strong commitment to education, both professionally and personally.
 He is a former school board member of Mercedes ISD and a current school board member of Weslaco ISD.

 Mr. Castillo has represented numerous school districts all over Texas as general counsel or special counsel, including Houston ISD, El Paso ISD, Fort Worth ISD, Brownsville ISD, PSJA ISD, Hidalgo ISD, Edinburg CISD, Region 1 ESC, Region 2 ESC, Edcouch-Elsa ISD, La Joya ISD, La Villa ISD, Dilley ISD, Pecos-Barstow-Toyah ISD and Carrizo Springs CISD to name a few.

-Since then, Mr. Castillo has gained an extensive background in all facets of labor and employment law and transactional work for public school districts and private entities.
+Mr. Castillo has an extensive background in all facets of labor and employment law and transactional work for public school districts and other governmental entities.
 Mr. Castillo is admitted to practice in Texas and before the US District Court for the Southern District of Texas.
 Mr. Castillo also speaks fluent Spanish.

 • Labor law advice to school districts, charter schools, and education organizations